With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Don’t want ta get shot at, do we—

 Jericho picked Cadence up, tucked her under his arm, and brandished his suitcase as the medical officers looked around the compartment in tense confusion.
 He swung his suitcase sideways at the officer closest to him and knocked him unconscious against the edge of the table there.
 The other officers began backing away and firing blind shots, so Jericho hopped onto the closest table and then launched himself onto an officer beneath him.
 He pulled the officer into an arm lock with his free arm, releasing her once she stopped moving.
-Another officer coming up from behind Jericho was quickly knocked unconscious by a swing to the temple by Cadence’s crutches.
+Another officer coming up from behind Jericho was quickly knocked unconscious by Cadence with a swing to the temple with her crutches.

 This feels damn ridiculous…